 WSU-Rochester students have access to the Darrell W. Krueger Library on the Winona campus.
 Winona campus librarians support WSU-R students both through librarians serving as liaison to individual departments and through distance education services which include email and chat reference.
 Students may request books and articles from Krueger Library and any other library in the state through interlibrary loan.
 In addition, the Goddard Library at RCTC has a large computer lab, quiet study areas, and a reading lounge.

-Students are charged a parking fee for each semester.
+Students are charged a parking fee for each semester in which their courses are held at RCTC campus.
 This fee will automatically be added to a student’s semester billing for tuition and fees.
 No parking permit will be issued.
 Student/Visitor lots are designated.

 Atrium - AT209

 The Testing Center is open from 8 am - 4:30 pm weekdays.
 Hours are subject to change due to testing schedules.
 Students must contact the center at least two business days prior to taking any exams.
 No drop in testing can be accommodated.
 A photo ID is required to take scheduled exams - verbal identification from staff or faculty is not permitted.